Prochyliza xanthostoma

-The waltzing fly (Prochyliza xanthostoma) is a species of "carrion-feeding" cheese skippers, insects in the family Piophilidae and the order Diptera.
+Prochyliza xanthostoma, the waltzing fly, is a species of carrion-feeding cheese skipper, insects in the family Piophilidae and the order Diptera.
 P. xanthostoma is a member of the genus Prochyliza, which contains eleven species.
 The adult flies are found through North America and are brown-bodied, with orange and black coloring.
 Mating occurs on animal carcasses and male perform mating rituals; females engage in ejaculate feeding.
 The waltzing fly is known for its exaggerated sexual dimorphism and has thus become a prominent model for sexual dimorphism and larval behavior.
 These organisms are known as cheese skippers because when startled, the larvae (which often infest cured meats and cheese) can leap several inches into the air.
 P. xanthostoma is an important model organism for sexual selection, larval behavior, and adult reproductive success and survivability.

 Description

 The adult waltzing flies are narrow, brown-bodied with legs that are orange medial to the body and black lateral to the body.
 Waltzing flies also have a slip of silver underneath their eyes.
 The wings are brownish-yellow and the body length ranges from 4 mm to 6 mm.

 Waltzing flies have elongated antennae, head, and forelegs.
 Elongated bodies in P. xanthostoma males are sexually selected for.
-Unsurprisingly, the degree by which elongated bodies in the male P. xanthostoma is selected for depends on degree of exaggeration of the trait (condition dependence).P. xanthostoma males have a mean head length and width of 124 mm and 84 mm.P. xanthostoma females have a mean head length and width of 104 mm and 104 mm.
-P. xanthostoma males have mean antenna lengths and foretibia lengths of 98 mm and 104 mm, whereas P. xanthostoma females have mean antenna lengths and foretibia lengths of 61 mm and 95 mm.
+Unsurprisingly, the degree by which elongated bodies in the male P. xanthostoma is selected for depends on degree of exaggeration of the trait (condition dependence).P. xanthostoma males have a mean head length and width of 1.24 mm and 0.84 mm.P. xanthostoma females have a mean head length and width of 1.04 mm and 1.04 mm.
+P. xanthostoma males have mean antenna lengths and foretibia lengths of 0.98 mm and 1.04 mm, whereas P. xanthostoma females have mean antenna lengths and foretibia lengths of 0.61 mm and 0.95 mm.

-Condition Dependence
+Condition dependence

 Both male and female P. xanthostoma are easily identifiable by their elongated head and thorax.
 The degree by which the head is elongated is more condition dependent for male than female P. xanthostoma.
 The degree of elongation of the head in males persists even when controlling for body size.
 How condition dependence varies between different traits has not yet been elucidated, however it may vary based on the form of selection or the cost of expressing the trait.
 Also, evidence does not suggest that the evolution of condition dependence was catalyzed by sexual selection.

-Environmental Effects on Body Shape
+Environmental effects on body shape

 The specific environmental condition varied in studies investigating environmental dependence on body shape was larval diet.
 Genetic variation at the loci located on chromosomes are correlated to environmental variation in resource abundance and male P. xanthostoma body shape.
 The degree of elongation of the head in males persists even when controlling for body size in high-condition (high quality larval diet) males.
 Changes in environmental factors failed to explain condition dependence on female P. xanthostoma flies.